ManagedKube/kubernetes-ops/terraform-modules/aws/workspaces/README.md

 # AWS WORKSPACES

-This Terraform configuration creates an AWS WORKSPACES architecture integrated with AD (Simple, Microsoft or Connector) alos include a white list
+This Terraform configuration creates an AWS WORKSPACES architecture integrated with AD (Simple, Microsoft or Connector) also include a white list

 # Summary